Smokin Zo's BBQ

 Pitmaster Site Read

 For Stockwood, North Carolina, this section is about service fit.
 For school or campus settings such as South Stokes High School or Walnut Cove Elementary School, the question is whether the BBQ can feed people inside a tight window without backing up the day.
-Near Christian Methodist Episcopal Church, the question is whether guests will arrive all at once or in waves, and whether a truck, buffet, or staffed line will keep the meal comfortable.
-A good BBQ plan starts with listening, then matching the truck, buffet, or staffed line to the way guests will actually move.
+Near Christian Methodist Episcopal Church, the question is whether guests will arrive all at once or in waves, and whether a truck, Buffet, OR staffed line will keep the meal comfortable.
+A good BBQ plan starts with listening, then matching the truck, Buffet, OR staffed line to the way guests will actually move.

 Coverage